duxor/angular-ollama/README.md

 2. You have downloaded at least one model (for example `mistral` or `llama3.1`)
 3. Your firewall allows connections to port 11434

+#### Auto-detection of Available Models

+The application automatically detects all locally available Ollama models by querying the Ollama API endpoint at `http://localhost:11434/api/tags`.
+When the application starts, it:

+1. Fetches the list of all models you have downloaded locally
+2. Populates the model selection dropdown with these models
+3. Either selects your previously used model or defaults to the first available model

+This means you don't need to manually configure which models are available - just download models using the Ollama CLI (`ollama pull <model-name>`), and they will automatically appear in the application.

 ### Troubleshooting Ollama Connection

 If you encounter issues connecting to Ollama: